-- Use Cold Pressed Natural Soaps and Body Cleansers: Most commercially produced soaps strip the skin leaving it dry and itch.
+- Use Cold Pressed Natural Soaps and Body Cleansers: Most commercially produced soaps strip the skin, leaving it dry and itchy.
 Cold pressed soaps may cost a little more, but your skin will thank you for this indulgence.
-Cold pressed soaps are made with rich oils like avocado, coconut and sweet almond and butters like shea, cocoa and mango.
-Cold pressed soaps naturally retain glycerin which gives the soap extra moisturizing power.
-These soaps give you the added moisture boost by gently cleansing and moisturizing the skin.
+Cold pressed soaps are made with rich oils like avocado, coconut, and sweet almond, and butters like shea, cocoa, and mango.
+Cold pressed soaps naturally retain glycerin, which gives the soap extra moisturizing power.
+These soaps give you an added moisture boost by gently cleansing and moisturizing the skin.
 If you prefer a liquid body wash that has the benefits of a cold pressed bar with the added benefit of an easy to use pump, try Black Soap Body cleanser with Colloidal Oatmeal.

-- Exfoliate: Slough off dead cells and reveal beautiful glowing skin with a simple sugar scrub or using a natural sisal or ayate wash cloth.
-Exfoliating has additional benefits that include stimulating collagen production.
-Freshly exfoliated skin allows moisturizers to penetrate more efficiently given the skin an added moisture boost.
-Another benefit of exfoliating is that it increases blood circulation giving the skin a more radiant look and feel.
+- Exfoliate: Slough off dead cells and reveal beautiful glowing skin with a simple sugar scrub or using natural sisal or ayate washcloth.
+Exfoliating has additional benefits that include stimulating collagen production. shearadiance.com/african-black-soap-1 Freshly exfoliated skin allows moisturizers to penetrate more efficiently, giving the skin an added moisture boost.
+Another benefit of exfoliating is that it increases blood circulation, giving the skin a more radiant look and feel.

 - Drink lots of water: I always say beauty comes from the inside out.
 Water hydrates and gives the best moisture boost on a cellular level that you can literally see.
-There is a lot of debate on how much water is needed per day; some say 8 ounces, 8 times a day.
+There is a lot of debate on how much water is needed per day; some say eight ounces eight times a day.
 My recommendation is to drink as much as you can and watch your skin glow.

 - Take short lukewarm showers instead of hot showers.
 What could be better than a nice long shower on a cold winter night?
-Well, that hot shower will strip your skin leaving it dry and itch once you towel off.
+Well, that hot shower will strip your skin, leaving it dry and itchy once you towel off.

 For more about the Shea Radiance story, please visithttp://www.shearadiance.com.